What if I told you there was an angel out there who could help you with things like gig referrals, grant funding, and other career opportunities?

 That was the part I couldn’t exactly answer.
-From what I’ve been gathering, there are lots of other performing artists in that same boat.
+From what I’ve seen, there are lots of other performing artists in that same boat.

 Discovering My Arts Council

-I recall stumbling across the website of my (then) local arts council one day, and poking around a bit.
-(They’re now defunct and have been replaced, but that’s a long story…)
+I recall stumbling across the website of my local arts council one day, and poking around a bit.

 Unfortunately, I didn’t see anything that said:

-Instead, I saw notices about theater auditions, and calls for artwork, and workshops on working with disabled populations – all great things, but none that were immediately relevant to my situation.
+Instead, I saw notices about theater auditions, and calls for artwork, and trainings on working with disabled populations – all great things, but none that were immediately relevant to my situation.